 There’s also the Metropolitan Fry Factory, with crazy editions of loaded fries AND deep fried hot dogs, and the Tater Kegs from Amazin’ Chicken Co.

-In the right field corner is the World’s Fare Market, where you can find healthier items, like the Cento Percento sandwiches which get high marks here, the Lobster Shack with expensive but tasty lobster rolls, and also a market with sushi and gluten free items.
+In the right field corner is the World’s Fare Market, where you can find healthier items.
+The Lobster Shack with expensive but tasty lobster rolls, and also a market with sushi and gluten free items.

 Believe it or not, I am just scratching the surface and haven’t covered a wealth of other items, but this Citi Field guide is already clocking in at 4,000 words and there’s other stuff you need to know.
 Again, have a look at the full food post here (there’s even pictures of dessert waffles!).